-For deaths outside of the hospital, the Medical Certificate of Cause of Death will be issued by the GP practice and electronically sent to the Registrar's Office.
+Following verification, a Medical Certificate of Cause of Death will be issued and you will be advised whether to collect it from the care home or GP practice.
 In some instances, or if there is Coroners involvement, there may be a different process.
 You will be notified if this is the case.
-One received the Registrar will be in touch with the next of kin to book an appointment to register the death.